graphile/crystal/grafast/website/grafast/step-library/standard-steps/loadOne.md

 ```

 The first argument to the `getLast4FromStripeIfAdmin` callback will then be an
-array of all the tuples of values from these plans: `ReadonlyArray<[isAdmin:
+array of all the tuples of values from these plans: `ReadonlyArray<ReadonlyArray<isAdmin:
-boolean, stripeId: string]>`.
+boolean, stripeId: string>>`.
 The callback might look something like:

 ```ts
 async function getLast4FromStripeIfAdmin(tuples) {